jina-ai/langchain-serve/README.md

 [Jina](https://github.com/jina-ai/jina) is an open-source framework for building scalable multi modal AI apps on Production.
 [LangChain](https://python.langchain.com/en/latest/index.html) is another open-source framework for building applications powered by LLMs.

 **langchain-serve** helps you deploy your LangChain apps on Jina AI Cloud in just a matter of seconds.
 You can now benefit from the scalability and serverless architecture of the cloud without sacrificing the ease and convenience of local development.
+OR you can also deploy your LangChain apps on your own infrastructure making sure your data remains private.

 > Give us a :star: and tell us what more you'd like to see!